arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-This is just a marker interface that also makes it clear that a class is implementing a use case.
+This is just a marker interface that also clarifies that a class is implementing a use case.

 ```java
 @UseCase